cortexproject/cortex/README.md

 - Send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
 - <a href="https://github.com/weaveworks/cortex/issues/new">File an issue.</a>

-Your feedback is always welcomeu
+Your feedback is always welcome.